Brian Jordan Alvarez

 Brian Jordan Alvarez (born July 9, 1987) is an American actor, comedian, and filmmaker.
 He is best known for creating and starring in the FX comedy series English Teacher.
 He is also known for his original songs, recurring roles as Estéfan in Will & Grace (2018–2020) and Wesley in Jane the Virgin (2015–2016), appearances in such films as M3GAN and 80 for Brady, and his own self-produced films and series, most notably his 2016 web series The Gay and Wondrous Life of Caleb Gallo.

 Early life

 Alvarez was born in Manhattan, New York City to Paul Jordan and Angela Jordan Alvarez, an electrical engineer and Spanish language professor, respectively.
 He has a sister, Catalina.
 He is of Colombian descent matrilineally and has roots from the American South from the other side of his family.
-He speaks Spanish fluently.
+He speaks Spanish and English fluently.

 He spent his childhood in Winchester, Tennessee, where he began acting and making movies.
 He went on to attend Saint Andrew's Sewanee School and then the high school program at the University of North Carolina School of the Arts in Winston-Salem, North Carolina.
 Heavily involved in his school's theater program, he continued to study acting at the USC School of Dramatic Arts.
 He graduated in 2009 with a Bachelor of Fine Arts in Acting and settled in Los Angeles the following year.